 Home > Enjoy > Fields in Trust Awards > UK's Best Park > Nominations > North West

 Think your local green space is the best in the country?

-Voting is now open for UK's Best Park, as voted by YOU!
+Voting is now closed for UK's Best Park, as voted by YOU!
 2017.
-The parks nominated within the North West are listed below - find your favourite and cast your vote today!
-Voting closes at 5pm on Friday 3rd November and the winner of UK's Best Park 2017 will be announced at the Fields in Trust Awards at Lord's Cricket Ground on Wednesday 29th November.
+The parks nominated within the North West are listed below.
+Voting closed at 5pm on Friday 3rd November and the winner of UK's Best Park 2017 will be announced at the Fields in Trust Awards at Lord's Cricket Ground on Wednesday 29th November.

 To view parks nominated in other areas around the UK simply follow one of the links below.

 The park is 23 hectares of wonderful landscaping built in the 1800's.
 It contains several Victorian structures including a bandstand and glasshouse and is widely used by the local community.
 Weekly events such as parkrun and annual festivals ensure it is enjoyed by many.
 Just outside the town centre too.

 This fabulous Grade II listed park has been restored to provide a wonderful space and a great range of activities.
 A local landmark and great community resource.